1 9 7 3 (UK)

 The series shone thanks to superb performances from Barker as the mean shopkeeper and Jason as his nephew, Granville.

 Making up the quartet of regulars was Lynda Baron as the district nurse who lived opposite and tended after her sick mother (oft-mentioned but never seen), whilst fighting off the – not always unwanted – attentions of Arkwright.

-External shots for the series were filmed outside a hairdressing salon in Lister Avenue, Doncaster (South Yorkshire) which was given a makeover by BBC designers.
+External shots for the series were filmed outside a hairdressing salon in Lister Avenue, Balby – a suburb of Doncaster in South Yorkshire – which was given a makeover by BBC designers.

 An American version of the series was made, entitled Open All Night.

 Ronnie Barker died of heart failure at the Katherine House Hospice in Adderbury, Oxfordshire, on 3 October 2005, aged 76.

 A special edition of the show called Still Open All Hours was broadcast in 2013, bringing in more than 10 million viewers on Boxing Day.